About the Heart

 Atrial fibrillation happens when erratic or extra electrical signals throw off the normal timing of the heart's pacemaker, causing the heart to beat faster or just quiver.

-When the heart quivers instead of contracting rhythmically, blood can pool in the atria, and blood clots can form.
+When the heart quivers instead of contracting rhythmically, blood can pool in the atria, and form blood clots.
+Excessive or irregular heartbeats can also overwork the heart muscle, leading to heart failure.

 Where Do These Signals Come From?